JustTyping1/JustTyping1/README.md

 # *👋 Hi, I’m @JustTyping1*
 - 👀 I’m interested in maths, science and code
-- 🌱 I’m currently learning python and golang
+- 🌱 I’m currently learning python and golang and C#

 <!---
 JustTyping1/JustTyping1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.